[still in the process of updating this. -- rgr, 19-Dec-04.]

 Home : Linux resources : "Howto"

 This page contains "howto" information for random bits of hardware and software.
-Some of it is general, but some is very specific to my configuration, so it may break for yours; use caution when trying any of this stuff.
+Some of it is general, but much is very specific to my configuration, so it may break for yours; use caution when trying any of this stuff.

 Contents of this page: